This article was written by Stuart Wigham, Content Manager and Consultant at ON THE MARK.

 I am left wondering: is it possible to facilitate a group from an organsiation that you are a member of successfully?
 If so, what are the conditions that allow for this?
 For example, distance relative to the group, working in very large organisation whereby the facilitator comes from an area completely removed from the group?
 Does this still give the appearance of neutrality as much as using an external source?

 Stuart Wigham is a Content Manager and Consultant at ON THE MARK.
 OTM’s experience and passion for collaborative business transformation that’s supported by pragmatism, systems thinking, and a belief in people is unparalleled.
-OTM has been in business for 29 years and is a global leader in organization design consulting.
+OTM has been in business for 29 years and is a leading organization design consulting firm.